Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Efficient Estimation with Shadow Tomography

-where $O$ is the ansatz observable and $R_{\bfs,\pm} = R_{\bfs}(\pm\frac{\pi}{2})$.
+where we used the cyclic property of the trace.
+The last equation gives the expression for $H_{\bfs}$. \end{proof} In order to estimate the gradient, one needs to estimate all the expectation values ${o}^\pm_\bfs:=\tr{R_{\bfs,\pm}^\dagger O R_{\bfs,\pm} \rho^{out}}$ for $\bfs\in \CS$.
 We use CST to exponentially reduce the measurement shots for the gradient estimation when $O$ has a bounded Hilbert-Schmidt norm.
 Typically, for non-local bounded norm observables, one can use CST with random Clifford measurements.
-This approach has an almost optimal sample complexity $O(\log p)$ but it has an exponential computational complexity of $2^{\Theta(d)}$.
-This is because it performs operations (such as product and trace) on $2^d$ by $2^d$ matrices.
+This approach has sample complexity $O(\log p)$ but generally when the observables are not classically simulatable it has an exponential computational complexity of $2^{\Theta(n)}$.
+This is because it performs operations (such as product and trace) on $2^n$ by $2^n$ matrices.
+Particularly, from Theorem 1 of \cite{Huang2020} we have the following result for estimating the gradient.

-\paragraph{Accilerated Shadow Tomography.} We build upon CST with random Clifford measurements and present a new method that exponentially accelerates CST using quantum computers.
-For that, we take a quantum to classical, then to quantum then to classical (QCQC) approach where a quantum algorithm is used to perform CST estimations.
-Note that the goal is to estimate $D_{\bfs_j} = \tr{H_j\rho^{out}}$ for all $j\in[p]$ using several copies of the output state $\rho^{out}$.